Francois Beyrouti

-François Beyrouti (born July 3, 1971) is an Lebanese-born bishop of the Melkite Greek Catholic Church and serves as eparch for the Eparchy of Newton.
+François Beyrouti (born July 3, 1971) is a Lebanese-born prelate who has served as Eparch of Newton in the Melkite Greek Catholic Church since 2022.

 Biography

 Early life

 Beyrouti was born on 3 July 1971, one of three children born to Elias and Maggy Beyrouti in Hadath-Beirut, Lebanon.
 After emigrating with his family in 1976 to North Vancouver, British Columbia, Canada, he attended the Saint Thomas Aquinas Catholic High School.

 Priesthood

 From 1989 to 1993 he studied in the Christ the King seminary in Mission, B.C.
 He was awarded a degree and doctorate in biblical theology from Saint Paul University, Ottawa, Ontario.
 On October 4, 1998, Beyrouti was ordained to the priesthood for the eparchy of Saint-Sauveur de Montréal of the Greek-Melkites.
 From his ordination to January 31, 2010, Fr.
 Beyrouti served as pastor of Sts.
 Peter and Paul Melkite Catholic Church in Ottawa.
 He was incardinated into the Melkite Greek Catholic Eparchy of Newton and served as pastor at Holy Cross Melkite Catholic Church until his election and consecration as bishop.